tpage99/tpm-gatsby/README.md

 ## Gatsby Resources

-Gatsby is an excellent tool with tons of documentation on their own site, [Gatsby Home Page](https://www.gatsbyjs.org), but I've found a lot of good examples and tutorials for Gatsby along the way.
+Gatsby is an excellent tool with tons of documentation on the [Gatsby Home Page](https://www.gatsbyjs.org), but I've also found a lot of good examples and tutorials for Gatsby along the way.

 ### Documentation